 However, this is not the case.
 Blending stumps have a much softer, more velvety type of surface to them when compared with tortillons.
 This usually gives the artist more control when blending, allowing them to achieve softer, smoother transitions in value.

 Despite their ability to achieve smoother transitions, blending stumps are usually much firmer.
-This has the benefit of giving an artist more control since the tip of the stump won’t usually bend, unlike tortillons.
+This gives an artist more control since the tip of the stump won’t usually bend, unlike tortillons.

-One reason that some artists choose tortillons instead of blending stumps is the cost.
+Some artists choose tortillons instead of blending stumps because of the cost.
 Blending stumps are far from expensive, but you can usually buy 10 or more tortillons for the exact cost of a single blending stump.

-But, it’s essential to keep in mind that tortillons wear out quickly and have to be thrown out, whereas blending stumps can last for a very long time.
+But, it’s essential to remember that tortillons wear out quickly and have to be thrown out, whereas blending stumps can last very long.
 What do you do with a tortillon when it gets saturated with graphite or charcoal?

 You can still use it in dark areas of a drawing, but that’s pretty limiting, so most artists just throw them out.
 What do you do when a blending stump gets dirty?
 You can use a kneaded eraser to clean the surface, returning it to a usable condition.